top of page

 Experience

 From the start of my career, I have worked in roles that have focused on enabling growth, change, and empowerment for individuals and communities.
-After completing my degree in applied theatre (educational, community and therapeutic contexts) I worked for a community education project supporting the growth of young people experiencing social and emotional challenges.
+After completing my degree in applied drama (educational, community and therapeutic contexts), I worked for a community education project supporting the growth of young people experiencing social and emotional challenges.

 Subsequently, I worked in higher education both as a lecturer and disability practitioner supporting disabled young people and adults, long-term health conditions, neurodivergence, learning differences, mental health and wellbeing.
-These roles supported me in developing an invaluable understanding of the power of authentic and enabling relationships and led me to complete my counselling and psychotherapy training at the Minster Centre.
+These roles led me to develop an invaluable understanding of the power of authentic and enabling relationships, and to complete my counselling and psychotherapy training at the Minster Centre.

-As a member of the Aashna Counselling and Psychotherapy Creative Team we are nourishing a therapeutically informed learning community of clients and therapists with social justice at its heart where the pulse of Aashna’s name ‘devoted to love’ is sensed, felt, questioned, critiqued and creatively put into action through Aashna+.
-A core enquiry of our work is the exploration:
+As a member of the Aashna Counselling and Psychotherapy Creative Team, we are nourishing a therapeutically informed learning community of clients and therapists with social justice at its heart, where the pulse of Aashna’s name, ‘devoted to love’, is sensed, felt, questioned, critiqued, and creatively put into action.

 How I Work